Andrew Johns: More Joyous Scandal

+On 28 September 2023, it was announced that Johns would be stepping down from his role within the New South Wales coaching staff after the NSWRL board informed him his contract would not be renewed after another series loss.

 Epilepsy

 In 2019, Johns revealed that he had been diagnosed with epilepsy.
 His doctors were of the view that his playing career could have contributed to the diagnosis.
 In an interview with his brother, Matthew Johns on Fox League on Sunday night, he said, “They think maybe a contributor could be some of the concussions I’ve had and ... continual head knocks”.
 Johns lost his driver licence after suffering an epileptic seizure at a cafe in Yamba on the New South Wales north coast in December 2018.
-The Roads and Maritime Service (RMS) initially refused to return his licence but did when his lawyer, Avinash Singh, successfully appealed the decision.
+The Roads and Maritime Service (RMS) initially refused to return his licence but later did so on appeal.

 Live State of Origin rant

 Following the NSW loss to QLD in game 3 of the 2022 State of Origin series, resulting in a QLD series win, Johns was visibly upset while part of a commentary panel during the family friendly Channel 9 live broadcast.
-In an incident after the game, in which media have speculated may be his unofficial resignation, Johns made the out of context statement in response to a question about the game, “Now we have to listen to all the bullshit from you (Queenslanders) in the next 12 months.
+In an incident after the game, in which media speculated at the time might have been his unofficial resignation, Johns made the out of context statement in response to a question about the game, “Now we have to listen to all the bullshit from you (Queenslanders) in the next 12 months.
 It drives you mad.”

+Business life

+Johns is founder and co-owner of Steel City Beer Company with Matthew Johns, Danny Buderus, Kurt Gidley and Matt Hoy.